joehil/3D-printable-sound-absorbers/README.md

 You can help this project by contributing to:

-* Turn it into a real OpenScad library
+* Turn it into a real OpenScad library (joehil: This is in progess now!)

 * Test printed modules at home
 	* Try and print them at home on your printer